winitzki/lamonte-jexer-wikis/jexer-images.md

 Jexer detects terminal support for this protocol via the Primary Device Attributes (DA) / DECID (ESC Z, or 0x9A) sequence.
-A terminal that support this feature will respond by including the parameter "444" for images.
+A terminal that supports this feature will respond by including the parameter "444" for images.
 A recap of the parameters xterm supports is listed below, with the Jexer images feature response included: